PleaseStateTheNatureOfYourInquiry/VenusResearchWorkBook/docs/workbook.rst

-There are two groups of points for the orbit 2811, the RFR values for the egress images very close to the actual VeRa observation in time and place are significantly higher: they are at low phases angle and the amount of points in the boxes is low, *i.e.* the box is very small.
-Here is print of the values with first the phase angle, next the radiance factor divided by the model phase curve radiance factor, which equals the RFR.
-The number of points in the latitude-longitude box is the last number:
+There are two groups of points for the orbit 2811.
+The RFR values for the egress images very close to the actual VeRa observation in time and place are significantly higher: they are at low phases angle and the amount of points in the boxes is low, *i.e.* the boxes are very small.
+Corresponding to the figure on the left above, below are printed the phase angle, the radiance factor divided by the model phase curve radiance factor and the resulting RFR and uncertainty (as per the formula above).
+The number of points in the latitude-longitude box is the last number on each line:

 .. code-block:: console